(719) 210-8699

 OSB (Oriented Strand Board)

-The engineered wood panel used as roof decking on most modern Colorado homes — the structural substrate that every other roofing component depends on, and one of the most common sources of concealed damage discovered during tear-off on older storm-damaged roofs.
+The engineered wood panel used as roof decking on most modern Colorado homes — the structural substrate that every roofing component depends on, and one of the most common sources of concealed damage discovered during tear-off.

 ← Back to Glossary